 One of the University of California's highest priorities is to ensure that a UC education remains accessible to all Californians who meet its admissions standards.
-This goal is clearly articulated in California's Master Plan for Higher Education, which calls for UC to admit all eligible freshmen in the top 12.5 percent of California's public high school graduates.
-It also calls for UC to admit all eligible California Community College transfer students.
+This goal is articulated in California's Master Plan for Higher Education, which calls for UC to admit all qualified freshman applicants in the top 12.5 percent of California public high school graduates.
+It also calls for UC to admit all qualified California Community College transfer students.

 In 2013, around 140,000 freshmen and 35,000 transfer students applied to UC.
 Campus admissions decisions are based on comprehensive review of the qualifications of applicants and target the incoming class size based on the capacity of classrooms, laboratories and housing.

 In 2014, UC created a Transfer Action Team to examine ways to increase demand, provide access and better serve transfer students.

 Admissions trends — freshmen

 Freshman applications have risen dramatically over the past two decades, growing more than 5 percent per year and nearly tripling since 1994.
 UC relies on a comprehensive review process to make admissions decisions, including successful completion of A-G (college preparatory) courses, high school GPA and standardized test scores.
 In addition, UC looks beyond test scores to consider special talents, special projects and academic accomplishments in the light of life experiences and special circumstances.